weskempa-liferay/liferay-object-data-dashboards/README.md

 5. Then, navigate to Remote Apps within Liferay's control panel.

 6. Create a new Remote App with the following field details.
-    * *Note A: Reference the build names from the previous step.*
+    * *Note 1: Reference the build names from the previous step.*
-    * *Note B: Use the (+) icon for adding additional URL values.*
+    * *Note 2: Use the (+) icon for adding additional URL values.*
-    * *Note C: The build file names change with every build.
+    * *Note 3: The build file names change with every build.
 Remember to keep them up to date when future builds are made.*

 | Field     |  Value                                                                   |
 | :---      | :---                                                                     |